 Joyanna Rose Gittings

-It is interesting to me how telling the truth may not always convey what's real, and likewise realistic images do not tell the whole truth, so I find myself using abstraction to paint more accurately what I remember and long for.
+It is interesting to me how telling the truth may not always convey what's real, and likewise realistic images do not tell the whole truth, so I find myself using paint to more accurately say what I remember and long for.
 I am influenced by Franz Marc’s colors, Georgia O'Keefe’s flow and focus on making small details large, Kahlo and Carrington’s Mexican Surrealism, and Maxfield Parrish’s symbolism and storytelling.
 I like to incorporate contours of the human figure because what is more familiar to us than our own bodies?

-Watercolor is my favorite painting medium for its raw simplicity and unpredictability, like human nature, and I do so adore humans..
+Watercolor is my favorite painting medium for its raw simplicity and unpredictability, like human nature, and I do so adore humans...
 It requires tending, not control, and reminds me to be tolerant and patient.

 Artist’s Bio…